exakat/exakat-docs/Reference/Rules.rst

 This problem doesn't apply to scalar types : by default, PHP pass scalar parameters by value, not by reference.
 Class types are always passed by reference.

-This problem is similar to `Classes/DontUnsetProperties`_ : the `static <https://www.php.net/manual/en/language.oop5.static.php>`_ specification of the property may be unset, leading to confusing 'undefined property', while the class hold the property definition.
+This problem is similar to :ref:`don't-unset-properties`  : the `static <https://www.php.net/manual/en/language.oop5.static.php>`_ specification of the property may be unset, leading to confusing 'undefined property', while the class hold the property definition.